Sources of Oil and Gas Air Pollution

 They look harmless as you drive by just like the other stationary equipment you see on well pads.
 Without an infrared camera, as in this case, that picks up the plume of the highly active volatile chemicals escaping from the tanks, no one would suspect that the tanks could possibly pose a public health problem.

-As natural gas extraction continues to increase, federal, state, and local public health authorities and regulatory agencies are unprepared to deal with the problem."
+As natural gas extraction continues to increase, federal, state, and local public health authorities and regulatory agencies are unprepared to deal with the problem.

 Earthen pits are often used to store or evaporate produced water and waste water from natural gas dehydration or oil/gas separation units.
-Additionally, prior to disposal drilling wastes (muds and cements) and hydraulic fracturing (fracking) wastes are often stored in earthen or metal pits that are open to the air.
+Additionally, prior to disposal drilling wastes (muds and cements) and fracking wastes are often stored in earthen or metal pits that are open to the air.
 There are hundreds of different chemicals that may be used during drilling, fracking and workover procedures, including acids, biocides, surfactants, solvents, lubricants and others.

 Chemical compounds that are naturally present in natural gas, or chemicals that have been injected downhole during drilling, hydraulic fracturing or well workover operations, will be present in the water or wastes that are held in pits.
 Some of the lighter or more volatile chemicals and compounds, such as benzene, toluene, hydrogen sulfide, etc., will escape from the produced water pits into the atmosphere.
 These chemicals may then be transported through the air, into nearby neighborhoods.
 The odors associated with the natural gases or chemicals will vary, depending on the concentrations, volumes, and combinations of chemicals released.
+Also see: Alternatives to Pits.

 The biggest pollutant from motor vehicle traffic at oil and gas operations is dust.
+Fracking a single well requires 1,400 truck trips.

 Burning fuel to power trucks also emits NOx, carbon monoxide, and sulfur dioxide, as well as particulate matter.
 These compounds combine with VOCs to form ground-level ozone (smog).